Skip to main content

 As studios extend the lifeline of any given project, there’s always the need to find something new to say.
 Some franchises choke on the first follow-up, and some manage a good sequel or two before they start rambling.
 Then there’s the

-The thematic throughline of the franchise has been the question of what happens to Woody and the others when Andy outgrows them.
-Toy Story 3 answered these questions: Woody and Andy parted ways because where Andy was going Woody couldn't follow, and there were other kids like Bonnie who needed the unwavering support that Woody knew how to provide so well.
-What would have happened after Bonnie outgrew Woody?
-Probably the same thing.
+The thematic throughline of the franchise has been the question of what happens to Woody and the others when Andy outgrows them, and Toy Story 3 answered these questions: Woody and Andy parted ways because where Andy was going Woody couldn't follow, and there were other kids like Bonnie who needed the unwavering support that Woody knew how to provide so well.
 The story had reached its natural conclusion.
-This is where Toy Story 4 runs into its fist problem: in order to claim the series had more to say, you have to first accept that the acceptance Woody felt during Andy's parting, heart-wrenching as it was, was nothing more than a red herring.
+This is where Toy Story 4 runs into its first problem: in order to claim the book wasn't closed, actually, you have to first accept that the acceptance Woody felt during Andy's parting, heart-wrenching as it was, was nothing more than a red herring.

 Had Toy Story 3 simply taken place during the unexplored years of Andy’s childhood, they maybe could have raked in the Toy Story films.
 The Chronicles of Narnia, another series interested in the beautiful impermanence of childhood, managed a full seven installments, but C.S.
 Lewis knew better than to go on writing after blowing up Narnia.
 "The Last Battle" even ends with the promise that this new Narnia "goes on forever, each chapter even better than the one before," but actually telling the story of that Narnia wasn't the point.

-Yes, we knew that Andy's toys were going to have other adventures, but there comes a moment where you have to decide you've gained all you can from a certain period of your life and take it with you to the next chapter.
+Yes, we knew that Andy's toys were going to have other adventures after Andy, but there comes a moment where you have to decide you've gained all you can from a certain period of your life and take it with you to the next chapter.
 The greatest statements on leaving behind childhood have a sense of finality to them:

 Peter Pan, The Chronicles of Narnia, Stand By Me, Toy Story 3.
 If Pixar really wants to rewrite the book on leaving childhood behind, then they can show us they mean it and move on.